Tin Goyenda: Dr. Moon

 Dr. Moon is a scientist and also an enemy of Tin Goyenda.
 He sometimes appeared in Tin Goyenda books like Somoy Surongo (Time Tunnel) and Time Travel.
-He had time machines named Time Travel-1,Time Travel-2, etc.
+He had time machines named Time Travel-1, Time Travel-2, etc.

-The Headquarter
+Headquarters

-The headquarter of Tin Goyenda is in Pasha Salvage Yard.
+The headquarters of Tin Goyenda is in Pasha Salvage Yard.
 It is a mobile van that Rashed Pasha bought a long time ago and then forgot about.
 Tin Goyenda took this chance and made it their headquarters.
 It is hidden under junk and has multiple hidden entrances.
 Each entrance has a name.
 Sobuj Fotok Ek (Green Gate One), Dui Surongo (Two Tunnel), Sohoj Tin (Easy Three), Lal Kukur Char (Red Dog Four) are some examples.

 Apart from sitting space for them, it contains a darkroom, storage room, periscope, telephone and computer.

-The Rolls-Royce
+Rolls-Royce

 In the first book, Tin Goyenda, or more specifically Kishore Pasha, won the use of a Rolls-Royce for 30 days in a quiz competition.
 This car was made for a Middle Eastern Sheikh, who rejected it.
 From then on, the company used it as a publicity tool.
 The Rolls-Royce is a large black and golden luxury vehicle with a telephone and other comforts.
 Tin Goyenda uses it in the first few books.
 When the 30 day period was over, they were no longer entitled to use it.
 But after finding the precious stone Roktochokkhu (The Blood Eye), its grateful owner August.
 August asked the company to let Tin Goyenda use the Rolls-Royce on his account.
 Usually Mr. Hanson, a British-American, drives the car for the company.